Christ's College Boat Club

 Christ's College Boat Club is the rowing club for members of Christ's College, Cambridge.
 It inhabits the oldest wooden framed boathouse on the river, the nearest to Jesus Lock.

-Christ's has taken women's headship once during the 2015 Lent Bumps.
+Christ's has taken women's headship once during the 2015 Lent Bumps and the men's headship once during the 1833 Bumps.

 History

 The men's 1st VIII, having started the Lent Bumps near the bottom of the table, quickly moved up.
 They had reached the 1st division by 1897, where they remained until 1972.
 Since the 1980s, the 1st VIII has remained largely in the middle or lower half of the 1st division.
 In the May Bumps, Christ's started in the 1st division, but dropped away into the 2nd by the mid-1890s.
 It had recovered a few years later, and largely remained in the 1st division until 1974.
 Since then, the 1st VIII has spent most of its time in the lower half of the 1st division, occasionally rising into the top-10.